Emergence and Localisation of Semantic Role Circuits in LLMs: Full Results

 \paragraph{Faithfulness trajectories.} Faithfulness curves exhibit pronounced non-monotonicity, with early rises, sharp drops, and late partial recoveries. \textsc{Instrument} peaks early and declines; \textsc{Time} rises initially, crashes after 5–10k steps, and partially recovers; \textsc{Goal} and \textsc{Location} show smoother but still multi-phase dynamics.
 Importantly, these fluctuations do not correspond to abrupt structural changes: functional utility is unstable even when the underlying structure is already highly concentrated.

 \paragraph{Structural consolidation.} In contrast to faithfulness, structural metrics evolve smoothly.
-Top-$K$ node sets stabilise extremely early for most roles (512 steps for \textsc{Goal}, \textsc{Location}, and \textsc{Time}; 2k for \textsc{Instrument}).
+Top-$K$ node sets stabilise extremely early for most roles (512 steps for \textsc{Goal}, \textsc{Location}, and \textsc{Time}; 2K for \textsc{Instrument}).
 Thus, the model identifies the relevant components long before those components become functionally indispensable.
 Structural consolidation is therefore not the bottleneck in circuit emergence.

-\paragraph{Change-point analysis.} Two-segment piecewise fits to Top-$K$ mass trajectories yield very wide bootstrap confidence intervals (e.g.\ \textsc{Time}: [512, 10k]; \textsc{Instrument}: [64, 8k]), confirming that structural sparsification is gradual rather than concentrated at a discrete transition.
+\paragraph{Change-point analysis.} Two-segment piecewise fits to Top-$K$ mass trajectories yield very wide bootstrap confidence intervals (e.g.\ \textsc{Time}: [54, 5k]; \textsc{Instrument}: [64, 8K]), confirming that structural sparsification is gradual rather than concentrated at a discrete transition.
 Visual inspection of sparsity curves reveals smooth monotonic growth without identifiable inflection points.
 The structural substrate evolves continuously even when functional utility displays sharp changes.

-\paragraph{Final-step sparsity.} By convergence (143k steps), all circuits are highly compact: Top-20 mass ranges from 0.83–0.97, and only 20–28 nodes suffice to cover 95\% of attribution. \textsc{Time} is the most concentrated (95\% mass in 20 nodes), whereas \textsc{Instrument} and \textsc{Location} have slightly broader but still compact top-tiers.
+\paragraph{Final-step sparsity.} By convergence (143K steps), all circuits are highly compact: Top-20 mass ranges from 0.83–0.98, and only 15–18 nodes suffice to cover 95\% of attribution. \textsc{Beneficiary} is the most concentrated (95\% mass in 15 nodes), whereas \textsc{Instrument} and \textsc{Location} have slightly broader but still compact top-tiers.

 \paragraph{Summary.} Across all roles in \textsc{Pythia–14M}, emergence is a gradual process in which \emph{structural} properties stabilise early and monotonically, while \emph{functional} utility develops in a noisy, role-dependent manner.
-Indispensability can lag far behind consolidation (e.g.\ 70k-step lag for \textsc{Time}), indicating that circuits may be structurally ``pre-allocated’’ long before the model consistently relies on them.
+Indispensability can lag far behind consolidation, indicating that circuits may be structurally ``pre-allocated'' long before the model consistently relies on them.
 Together, these results support the conclusion that semantic-role circuits do not undergo discrete phase transitions but instead emerge through continuous refinement shaped by heterogeneous task signals and optimisation dynamics.